-Katie Beck serves as the High School Guidance Counselor.
+Katie Beck and Amy Holmes serve as the High School Guidance Counselors.

 Elementary and Middle School

 Amanda Wilson is the Elementary and Middle School Guidance Counselor.

 Our school guidance counselors play a crucial role in supporting students and families by acting as liaisons between families and community resources.
 They provide assistance in various areas, including: